fooltowise/NeroNotes/Nero's Notes/Munger on How to be Happy, Get Rich, and Other Advice.md

+# Munger on How to be Happy, Get Rich, and Other Advice

 ### Tips on How to Be Happy and Successful

 If all you succeed in doing in life is getting rich by buying little pieces of paper, it's a failed life.
 Life is more than being shrewd in wealth accumulation.